YahooArchive/dispatchr/README.md

     'NAVIGATE': 'handleNavigate'
 };

-ExampleStore.prototype.handleNavigate = function () {
+ExampleStore.prototype.handleNavigate = function (payload, done) {
     this.navigating = true;
-    this.emit('update'); // Store may be listening for updates to state this.emit('final'); // Action has been fully handled };
+    this.emit('update'); // Component may be listening for updates to state done(); // Action has been fully handled
+};

 ExampleStore.prototype.getState = function () {